-New Holland SKY WATCH™ Technology to Revolutionize Tractor Ownership in India
+New Holland SKY WATCH™ technology to revolutionize tractor ownership in India

 New Holland Agriculture, a pioneer in mechanized agricultural solutions, has set a new benchmark in India by incorporating the advanced telematics solution SKY WATCH™ in its tractors.

-This system enables farmers to track and trace their machine anywhere, anytime, and allows the tractor’s owner to monitor, exchange and analyze critical information about the location and performance of their machine.
+New Delhi [India], Jan 29 (ANI/NewsVoir): New Holland Agriculture, a pioneer in mechanized agricultural solutions, has set a new benchmark in India by incorporating the advanced telematics solution SKY WATCH™ in its tractors.
+This system enables farmers to track and trace their machine anywhere, anytime, and allows the tractor's owner to monitor exchange and analyze critical information about the location and performance of their machine.

 New Holland Agriculture's reputation is built on the success of our customers, cash crop producers, livestock farmers, contractors, vineyards, or groundscare professionals.
 They can count on the widest offering of innovative products and services: a full line of equipment, from tractors to harvesting, material handling equipment, complemented by tailored financial services from a specialist in agriculture.
 A highly professional global dealer network and New Holland's commitment to excellence guarantees the ultimate customer experience for every customer.